alwaysblank/mnemosyne/README.md

 `$key_name`

 The key for the value we want.
-They key will be used to look up a default.
+The key will be used to look up a default.

 `$data_source`